 - If you only want to hide your IP address, a proxy does the job.
 If you also want to hide the data you transmit, only a VPN can help you.

 - Neither using a VPN nor a proxy server can offer you complete security in our interconnected world.
 It would be best to also install and use a good security solution to protect yourself from ransomware attacks, keyloggers, viruses, and other similar threats.

 When to use a proxy and when to use a VPN?

-We consider VPNs better than proxies in almost all re spects .
-VPNs are better at providing you with anonymity and they are certainly better at providing you with security.
-Everything you do on the internet while using a VPN service is encrypted and nobody can monitor or track your activities.
+We consider VPNs better than proxies in almost all respects.
+VPNs are better at providing you with anonymity, and they are certainly better at providing you with security.
+Everything you do on the internet while using a VPN service is encrypted, and nobody can monitor or track your activities.
 The only major downside of VPNs is that they tend to cost a lot more than proxies.
-If all you want is to hide your IP address or real location from a website or internet service that only does basic checks, than maybe a proxy server is good for you.
-If you want anonymity, security and confidentiality, then subscribing to a VPN service is what you need.
-However, double check that it doesn’t store logs of your activity and, if they are stored, they are not shared with third parties.
+If all you want is to hide your IP address or physical location from a website or internet service that only does elementary checks, then maybe a proxy server is good enough for you.
+If you want anonymity, security, and confidentiality, then subscribing to a VPN service is what you need.
+However, double-check that it doesn't store logs of your activity and, if they are stored, they are not shared with third parties.